ZFITTER 1985-2013: Introduction

 \begin{footnotesize} \textit{``We would like to see the end of the ZFITTER project in the year 2000 and, therefore, a very natural question arises: What's next?''} \end{footnotesize}

-In the same year, members of the ZFITTER group were granted the prestigeous ``\href{http://en.wikipedia.org/wiki/Joint_Institute_for_Nuclear_Research}{JINR} Award in Theoretical Physics'' of the Joint Institute for Nuclear Research, Dubna, Russia.
-For a document, see here: \href{http://zfitter.com/jinr-prize-certificate-t-riemann-2.pdf}{certificate}.
-The referee was Academician Prof. L. B. Okun from ITEP Moscow; he finished his estimate with the statement:\footnote{The original document is in Russian, see \href{http://zfitter.com/jinr-prize-okun.pdf}{statement}.}
+In the same year, members of the ZFITTER group were granted the prestigious Award in Theoretical Physics of the Joint Institute for Nuclear Research, Dubna, Russia. \href{http://zfitter.education/jinr-prize-certificate-t-riemann-2.pdf}{certificate}.
+The referee was Academician Prof. L.B.~Okun from ITEP Moscow; he finished his estimate with the statement:\footnote{The original document is in Russian, see \url{http://zfitter.com/jinr-prize-okun.pdf}.}

 \begin{footnotesize} \textit{``Overall, the project "ZFITTER Fortran program" represents a unique theoretical tool of world class.
-The project formed the basis of a close cooperation of experimetalists and theoreticians (with a series of workshops at CERN).
+The project formed the basis of a close cooperation of experimentalists and theoreticians (with a series of workshops at CERN).
 With the accumulation of experimental data, the accuracy of the programs has been increased.
 The project has always found great interest at conferences.
-Its importance and the interest to it shows with numerous references in articles, reviews and monographies. \\ In the long term, with the advent of more precise experiments, ZFITTER will allow to take into account all two-loop electroweak corrections. \\ The series of theoretical articles on precision tests of the Standard Model at electron-positron colliders certainly deserves the award of the JINR prize 2000. \\ Academician L.B.
+Its importance and the interest to it shows with numerous references in articles, reviews and monographs.
+In the long term, with the advent of more precise experiments, ZFITTER will allow to take into account all two-loop electroweak corrections. \\ The series of theoretical articles on precision tests of the Standard Model at electron-positron colliders certainly deserves the award of the JINR prize 2000. \\ Academician L.B.
 Okun''} \end{footnotesize}

 Our figures illustrate the development of mass predictions for $Z$ boson (figure \ref{fz}, left), top quark (figure \ref{fz}, right), Higgs boson (figure \ref{fh}).
 Here, ZFITTER has been useful until now.
 Okun's proposition that ZFITTER will be used also in future is being fulfilled.
 We can only hope that our write-up might help to convince the present particle physics community that ZFITTER is worth some support by now and in future.